Luscious, moist & deep chocolate with a hint of coffee, dark chocolate spelt cake with mocha ganache will be the star of your next party!

 - Spread the batter into the prepared pan, building up the sides just a bit more than the center (to help it cook evenly).

-- Place in oven and bake for about 25 minutes, or until a toothpick comes out with just a bit on it (if it's totally clean, the cake will probably be more dry).
+- Place in oven and bake for 22-25 minutes, or until a toothpick comes out with just a bit on it (if it's totally clean, the cake will probably be more dry).
 Cool in pan 10 minutes before turning out onto a cooling rack, bottom side up.
 Cool completely.

 - Place chocolate in a medium glass or ceramic bowl (tip: using a large glass measuring cup with a handle will allow you to pour it more easily over the cake)